BradleyA/git-TEST-commit-automation/README.md

     mkdir TEST/<FILE_TO_BE_TESTED>/
     cd TEST/<FILE_TO_BE_TESTED>/

 Create a test case in directory, TEST/<file_to_be_tested>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
 Place the expected results from the test case into a file with the same name but add '.expcted' ('dot'expected).
-In your test case, pipe the output into a file with the same name but add '.out'.
+In your test case, pipe the output into a file with the same name but add '.test-case-output'.
 Append the following lines into your test case:

     #
-    diff "${0}".expected "${0}".out >/dev/null 2>&1
+    diff "${0}".expected "${0}".test-case-output >/dev/null 2>&1
     RETURN_CODE=${?}
     if [ ${RETURN_CODE} -eq 0 ] ; then
            echo "${BOLD}Test case --->${NORMAL} ${0} ${1} ${RETURN_CODE} - No difference with expected output - ${BOLD}PASS - PASS${NORMAL}"
     elif [ ${RETURN_CODE} -eq 1 ] ; then
            echo "${BOLD}Test case --->${NORMAL} ${0} ${1} ${RETURN_CODE} - Differences with expected output - ${BOLD}FAIL - FAIL${NORMAL}"
-           diff -y "${0}".expected "${0}".out
+           diff -y "${0}".expected "${0}".test-case-output
     else
            echo "${BOLD}Test case --->${NORMAL} ${0} ${1} ${RETURN_CODE} - Test script ERROR - ${BOLD}FAIL - FAIL${NORMAL}"
     fi